DSD-DBS/capella-collab-manager/CONTRIBUTING.md

 1. The backend uses various configuration settings.
 You can find them in the `config` directory.
    Please copy the file `config_template.yaml` to `config.yaml` and adjust the values.
+   Specify the admin username replacing the value at the key `initial:admin`.

    *Hint*: If you already have the k8d cluster running and the if you have the application deployed, then no configuration values need to be adjusted.